Understanding Diarrhoea in Dogs: Causes and Care - AniForte UK

 Identifying the causes correctly

 First of all, diarrhoea is a symptom, not a disease.
 That means it is a sign of illness and has a cause.
-Dogs can react with diarrhoea when they are agitated and in unusual situations.
 Intolerance to food components can also cause diarrhoea.
 The exact factors cannot always be determined.

 • Viral or bacterial infections (salmonella / E. coli bacteria)